fivetran/fivetran_connector_sdk/README.md

 ## three_operations
 Shows how to use upsert, update and delete operations

+## user_profiles
+Shows the use of Pandas DataFrames to manipulate data prior to sending to Fivetran.

 ## weather
 A realistic example, using a public API, fetching data from NOAA